shreeyasharma1804/notes/kubernetes/Operations.md

 - Both these components support leader election
 - Lets say one cluster has n control plane nodes, the nodes try to renew a lease object.
 The node which renews it becomes the current leader
 - These components then watch the etcd events independently

+Note: kubeadm can initialize a control plane without the etcd pod.
+Use this when etcd cluster needs to be bootstrapped separately (Example: etcd nodes > control plane nodes)

+### Certificates

+Strored at: `/etc/kubernetes/pki/`

+#### ca.crt

+The k8s cluster trusts all certificates signed by ca.crt

+#### apiserver.crt

+- The identity of the api server, signed by ca.crt
+- Used when api server's receives a request and needs to prove its identity as a server

+#### apiserver-kubelet-client.crt

+- Also the identity of the api server, signed by ca.crt
+- Used when api server's needs to send a request and prove its identity as a client

+<span style="color:red">Note:</span> A control plane node also runs the kubelet, because the kubelet is responsible to run the static pods

+#### Kubelet certs

+- Located at `/var/lib/kubelet/pki/`
+- `kubelet.crt`: Identity of the kubelet as a server
+- `kubelet.key `: Identity of the kubelet as a client

+#### Controller and Scheduler

+- The controller connects to the api server via the file: `/etc/kubernetes/controller-manager.conf` which also contains its client certificates
+- Similarly, the scheduler connects to the api server via the file: `/etc/kubernetes/scheduler-manager.conf` which also contains its client certificates